solidjs/solidhack-submissions/README.md

 ## Submission Process

 When you're ready to submit your project, fork this repository and add your submission to one of the categories below then submit a Pull Request back to this repostiory.
 PRs will be merged once projects have been verified for meeting the submission rules and eligibility criteria.
+If there are issues with your PR a SolidHack representative will notify if not your PR will be merged.

+Upon acceptance into the submission list your project will be deployed on the SolidHack website with a landing page and voting action.
+Submissions close and voting begins at the same time.
+No further submissions will be merged after April 7th @ 23:59 (GMT-5).

 # Best App Award